-Students should be familiar with elementary number theory such as modular arithmetic and prime factorisations.
-The first half of ASO Number Theory (not including the material on quadratic residues) will be quite sufficient.
+There are very few prerequisites for this course.
 At one point we will state and use Euler's formula for planar graphs.
 This is covered in B8.5 Graph Theory, but the statement may be understood independently of that course.
-Early in the course we will use some simple facts about the distribution of prime numbers.
-This topic is explored in far greater detail in C3.8 Analytic Number Theory, but we will not assume attendance at that course.
+We will be discussing the notion of entropy, which is introduced in B8.4 Information Theory.
+However, we will develop what we need from first principles.